zofe/rapyd-livewire/README.md

 ## To-do

-- component generators (with custom stub for each abstract widget)
+- component generators (with custom stub for DataTable,DataEdit,DataView)
-- breadcrumb integration or development
-- buttons panel (blade component) to standardize widgets layout
-- modular saperation or "plugin" architecture (to support a rapyd-admin boilerplate application)
+- "plugin" architecture (a way to download a module from a public or private repository.. or just a composer way to deploy in app/Modules)

 ## Credits